JohanBendz/se.hoppe.secu/README.md

 ## What's new

+### v1.1.2
+Added support for Swedish language (not yet implemented by Athom) Added Z-wave to the main title of the app to clarify the product used in the app.

 ### v1.1.1
 No issues reported, going to stable version.
 All development will be handled in beta branch until next stable release.